-These Daily Trip Blueprints aren’t touring plans or strategy guides for doing as much in a single day at Tokyo DisneySea as possible.
-If you follow this guide, you won’t do every single attraction in the park.
+This touring plan for Tokyo DisneySea is not a strict strategy guide that will have you racing from ride to ride.
+While we’ve made it efficient so that you can do as much in a single day at Tokyo DisneySea as possible, there’s so much more to the park than the rides.
+If you follow this guide, you won’t do every single attraction in Tokyo DisneySea.
 The thing about racing from attraction to attraction at Tokyo DisneySea is that it totally misses the point of what makes the park so special.
-Don’t get me wrong, it has a stellar attraction lineup, but its theming “lineup” is out of this world, and much more impressive.
+Don’t get me wrong, it has a stellar attraction lineup, but its theming “lineup” is out of this world, and much more impressive…

 It’s truly a park where you should slow down and take it in.
 So this guide tries to find a way to allow you to slow down and enjoy the experience…while still experiencing a lot.
 Most park strategy guides focus solely on number of attractions, and totally ignore the great things that make Disney Disney.
 If you’re only after our ride ratings and reviews of each attractions so you can put together your own checklist of attractions to complete, read our comprehensive Best Tokyo DisneySea Attractions & Ride Guide post.